not2much/ai/README.md

 - Using code you can understand with costs you control;
 - And results that just work?

 Interested?
-Then read on.
+Then read on!

-## Who should read this.
+## Who should read this

-This is an SE and AI training toolkit for newbies, guiding them to a heaper simpler fast way to approach AI.
+This is an SE and AI training toolkit for newbies, guiding them to a cheaper simpler fast way to approach Se and AI.

 No, this does not handle generation (yet).
 But it does do classification, regressions, clustering, optimziation, explantion, planning, etc, etc, etc.

-Experienced AI people might enjoy [motivation](/docs/motives.md), then jump stragitht to [ai](/docs/a.md) and  [apps](/docs/apps.md).
+Experienced AI people might enjoy [motivation](/docs/motives.md), then jump straight to [ai](/docs/a.md) and  [apps](/docs/apps.md).

-Everyone else might learn something it they read it all. ).